KeyBridge/lib-wadl/readme.md

 // Unmarshal the WADL file content to an Application instance.
 Application application = XmlUtil.unmarshal(wadlFile, Application.class);
 // Its good practice to call postLoad() on the application.
 This sets up
-// internal parent/child links for easier software object traversal application.postLoad();
+// internal parent/child links for easier object model traversal application.postLoad();
 // Now you can examine the Application description
-// For exampe: parse a REST resource
+// For example: to parse a REST resource
 String path = "rest-path";
 Resource resource = application.findResource(path);
 ... .